opentelekomcloud/docs/obs/user-guide/endpoints-and-domain-names.md

 </td>
 <td class="cellrowborder" valign="top" width="39.489999999999995%" headers="mcps1.2.5.1.2 "><p id="p6434131131813"><a name="p6434131131813"></a><a name="p6434131131813"></a><strong id="b129431695318"><a name="b129431695318"></a><a name="b129431695318"></a>BucketName.Endpoint</strong></p>
 </td>
 <td class="cellrowborder" valign="top" width="40.56%" headers="mcps1.2.5.1.3 "><p id="p5434331191817"><a name="p5434331191817"></a><a name="p5434331191817"></a>After a bucket is created, you can use the domain name to access the bucket.
-You can compose the domain name according to the structure of bucket domain names, or you can obtain it from basic information of the bucket on OBS Console, OBS Browser.</p>
+You can compose the domain name according to the structure of bucket domain names, or you can obtain it from basic information of the bucket on OBS Console or OBS Browser.</p>
 </td>
 <td class="cellrowborder" valign="top" width="8.01%" headers="mcps1.2.5.1.4 "><p id="p166078569551"><a name="p166078569551"></a><a name="p166078569551"></a>HTTPS</p>
 <p id="p134675352019"><a name="p134675352019"></a><a name="p134675352019"></a>HTTP</p>